-With the use of modern conveniences such as online banking, credit cards and automated services comes the risk of falling victim to an elaborate scam.
+With the use of modern conveniences such as online banking, credit cards, and automated services comes the risk of falling victim to an elaborate scam.
 Every year, countless people have their identities stolen.
 This means that someone impersonates the victim in order to gain access to their bank account, use their credit card, or one of many other malicious activities.

-If you are the victim of identity theft, you will most likely experience a horrible hassle when picking up the pieces and re-establishing yourself.
+If you are the victim of identity theft, you will most likely experience a major hassle when picking up the pieces and re-establishing yourself.
 This is why many people are turning to identity theft insurance to keep them safe from the countless threats of modern life.

-Identity theft insurance requires that you pay a small premium every month.
+Identity theft insurance requires you pay a premium every month or annually.
 In return, if you have your identity stolen, the insurance company reimburses you for many things involved in the process of regaining your identity.
 This includes phone bills, mailing costs, lost wages, attorney fees, and other expenses.

 Some people are at a higher risk of having their identity stolen.
-If it has happened to you before, unfortunately it is more likely to happen again.
-If you conduct a lot of online business, including trading, bank account management, buying or selling, then you are at a higher risk of having your personal data stolen.
-In both of these cases, identity theft coverage is probably a good option to consider.
+If your personal information and social security number have been compromised in a data breach, you are a likely target.
+If identity theft has happened to you before, unfortunately it is more likely to happen again.
+You are also at a higher risk of having your personal data stolen if you conduct a lot of online business, including trading, bank account management, or buying or selling products or services.
+In these cases, identity theft coverage is probably a good option to consider.

 The following articles offer more information on protecting yourself against identity theft: